-Responsibilities of management for the financial statements
+Responsibilities of management and those charged with governance for the financial statements

-Management is responsible to prepare financial statements that give a true and fair view in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial statements in accordance with Rules and Regulation of the Central Bank of Kosovo, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

 In preparing the financial statements, management is responsible for assessing the Bank's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Bank or to cease operations, or has no realistic alternative but to do so.

-Management is responsible for overseeing the Bank's financial reporting process.
+Those charged with governance are responsible for overseeing the Bank's financial reporting process.